Speed exponents of random walks on groups: Open questions

 The groups we are considering are permutation wreath products by piecewise automaton groups.
 It is still an open question to give the precise speed, or even entropy exponent on any of the classical automaton groups (except perhaps the lamplighter group); we will skip the definition of these groups but they can be found in, for example \cite{AAV}. \begin{problem} Specify the speed exponent or the entropy exponent in any of the following groups: Grigorchuk's group, Basilica group, Hanoi towers group, degree-zero mother groups. \end{problem}

 {\bf Acknowledgments.} We thank Omer Angel for useful discussions, as well as Gady Kozma for the idea of Lemma \ref{l:Gady} which allowed us to remove a logarithmic error term from our bounds.
 We also think P\'eter Mester and Andrew Stewart for carefully reading previous versions.
 The work of the first author was supported by the Israeli Science Foundation.
-The work of the second author was supported by the Canada Research Chair program and the NSERC Discovery Accelerator program.
+The research of G.A.\ was supported by the Israel Science Foundation grant ISF $1471/11$ and by Young Scientist grant $\# I-1121-304.1-2012$ from the German Israeli Foundation.
+The work of B.V.\ was supported by the Canada Research Chair program, the Marie Curie grant SPECTRA, the OTKA grant $K109684$, and the NSERC Discovery Accelerator Program.